jeremiahmarks/betterTagApplicationReport/README.md

 - [ ] Clean up duplicate functionality in the application
 - [ ] Set up functionality that you can download parts of your application to a sql database
 - [ ] Set up a test order creation process
+    - [x] Created initial test process to prove that it is a doable thing.
 - [ ] Create better Import functionality:
     - [ ] Application accepts .csv file
     - [ ] Gets all headers from csv file